cagov/caldata-infrastructure-template/README.md

 ```

 ### Azure DevOps repo
-Install git credential manager (with [Homebrew](https://brew.sh/) if on a mac, if on a windows you should have it by default.)
+Install git credential manager (with [Homebrew](https://brew.sh/) if on a Mac, if on a windows you should have it by default with [this git instalation](https://git-scm.com/downloads/win).)
 Then run the following three commands:

 ```bash
 brew install git-credential-manager